abhimanyu-soni/abhimanyuverma.github.io/README.md

 🚀 Professional Summary

-Results-driven DevOps / Site Reliability Engineer with 8+ years of experience in building, automating, and optimizing mission-critical cloud infrastructure and deployment pipelines.
+Results-driven DevOps/Site Reliability Engineer with 8+ years of experience in building, automating, and optimizing mission-critical cloud infrastructure and deployment pipelines.

 Expertise in CI/CD, Kubernetes, AWS, Infrastructure as Code (IaC), and Observability, with a strong focus on improving system reliability, scalability, and performance.